MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR686e4ad80b3ad70-Pension-ProfitSharing-Stock-Bonus-Plans-etc/section-1.411(d)-2.md

 (2) *Time of discontinuance.* In any case in which a suspension of a profit-sharing plan maintained by a single employer is considered a discontinuance, the discontinuance becomes effective not later than the last day of the taxable year of the employer following the last taxable year of such employer for which a substantial contribution was made under the profit-sharing plan.
 In the case of a profit-sharing plan maintained by more than one employer, the discontinuance becomes effective not later than the last day of the plan year following the plan year within which any employer made a substantial contribution under the plan.

 (e) *Contributions or benefits which remain forfeitable.* Under section 411 (d) (2) and (3), section 411(a) and this section do not apply to plan benefits which may not be provided for designated employees in the event of early termination of the plan under provisions of the plan adopted pursuant to regulations prescribed by the Secretary or his delegate to preclude the discrimination prohibited by section 401(a)(4).
 Accordingly, in such a case, plan benefits may be required to be reallocated without regard to this section.
-See § 1.401-4(c).

 (Sec.
 411 (88 Stat.
 901; 26 U.S.C.
 411))[T.D.
 7501, 42 FR 42339, Aug.
-23, 1977]
+23, 1977; T.D.
+9849, 84 FR 9234, Mar.
+14, 2019]